Chilbolton Cow Common

 Toilets: None

-The River Test gently flows through Chilbolton Cow Common with a wide, shallow ford.
-There are some excellent riverside pubs in the area, making this an ideal weekend walk.
+The River Test gently flows through Chilbolton Cow Common with a wide, shallow ford forming one of the few places along the whole of the river’s course where children can play.
+There are some excellent riverside pubs in the area and Wherwell and Chilbolton are widely regarded as two of the prettiest villages in Hampshire.

 The Route

-1. Leave the car park and cross the road, taking the footpath almost directly opposite.
+1. Leave the lower West Down car park and cross the road, taking the footpath almost directly opposite, signed The Test Way.

-4. At the other side, enter Chilbolton Cow Common.
+5. At the other side of The Long Bridge, enter Chilbolton Cow Common.
 Follow the main path that will soon begin to curve around to the left.
 This will take you across the common to another bridge over the river where it is wide and shallow and perfect for a paddle.

-6. Keep going until you meet the road again.
+7. Keep going along this path with a fence to your right (and occasional views of the river) until you meet the road again.
 Cross the road to enter West Down Nature Reserve, just to your right.
-Follow the path up and over the downland back to the car park (The Mayfly is just around the corner, over the bridge).
+Follow the path up and over the downland, walking above and parallel to the road back to the car park.

 Did you know?